ssirsika-tibco/xpd-sce-test/tbs-bpm/product/com.tibco.xpd.n2.feature/plugins/com.tibco.xpd.n2.cds/model/README.txt

 The classes defined in this uml are:

-DataUtil
-PaginatedList
-Criteria

-The class that is required in content assist is DataUtil class.
-So only DataUtil class will be declared as static.
-DataUtil class has 3 methods.
-These 3 methods are declared as static.
+Log

-Following are the methods that will be listed in content assist when DataUtil class is used.
+Following are the methods that will be listed in content assist when Log class is used.
-1. createList() : List<Object> - creates a list for use in scripting
+1. write(String)  - Writes a log message
-2. createCriteria(String) : Criteria - create criteria object for the given string
-3. createCriteria(String, int, int) : Criteria - create criteria for given string with zero based start index and pagesize

-The other 2 classes - PaginatedList and Criteria are available when their objects are available (in content assist).
-So they are not declared as static.
-For instance, Criteria object will be available when DataUtil.createCriteria(String) is called.
-Once the criteria object is available the attributes and methods on it will be available in the content assist.

-Js classes, Js attributes, Js methods will be created for each of the classes, attributes and methods.

 Java Doc binding to the classes/methods/attributes defined in this uml:
 ----------------------------------------------------------------------